jannsta1/blog_ecological_restoration/readme.md

 # TODO
 ## essential features
+- create proper account(s) for the blog login and postgresdb --> add a dev database as well?
 - login to google cloud or create an alternative way to store data
-- create proper account(s) for the blog login and postgresdb
 - make sure that the impact map is working
+- remove blog comments
 ## desirable features
 - add precommit, black, ruff and mypy
 - establish how to backup the data / export blog to e.g. json